How to get rid of frizzy hair

 Flat ironing for super-straight hair

 Before you flick on that flat iron, be sure your hair is bone-dry.
 This will ensure that you avoid any aggressive heat damage, as well as keep your curls from creeping back once you hit the great outdoors.
+For additional heat protection, spritz and work some Dream Lengths Heat Slayer into your hair before flat ironing.
 Section your top layer of hair back once again before using your paddle brush to pull each section straight while you pull your flat iron through it.
 Keep the iron moving quickly—a few quick passes are better for your locks than one slow roll.
 Once you’ve completed the top and bottom sections, warm up another pump (or two for hair past your shoulders) of L’Oréal Paris Stylista #Sleek Smoothing Serum in your palms and run them over the bottom and ends of your strands to help smooth them down and seal out humidity.
 Ensure that your new silky strands can go the distance by finishing up with a fine mist of L’Oréal Paris Elnett Satin Unfragranced Hairspray.
 This will protect your hair from frizz, flyaways and humidity throughout the day and night while leaving it shiny and soft to the touch.
 Flip your head upside down before spraying, and then flip it back before applying once last coat.